shishir127/clojure-mars-rover/README.md

 ## Usage

-To move the rover, enter the number of steps to move followed by direction without a whitespace.
-To separate directions, use a comma e.g. 2E,3W
+To move the rover, enter the number of steps to move followed by direction with a whitespace in between.
+To separate directions, use a comma e.g. 2 E,3 W

 The `orient` command can be used to change the orientation of the rover e.g. orient N will make the rover face north